kennyjhcheng/The-Digital-Closet/README.md

 * As a user, I want to be able to favorite outfits and view only my favorites
 * As a user, I want to be able to track my daily outfits
 * As a user, I want to be able to sort outfits by sets with all clean clothes, and sets with clothes that need washing
-* As a user, I want to be able to login and logout to save and protect my information
+* As a user, I want to be able to login and logout to save and protect my information (implemented in phase 2)

+# Setup
+>Import everything in the External Libraries folder to your classpath

+This project uses:
+* Jackson